Elgin County Library Logo - Horizontal

 Canadian writing, literary talent, the joy of reading, and the support of local Canadian content.

-Click on the logo for each award to be directed to the award’s website.
+Click on the logo beside each award to be directed to the award’s website.

 Five books, five champions, one winner: CBC’s annual Battle of the Books has been getting people listening, watching and, of course, reading, for the past 18 years.